Lobanokivan11/DIY-MICROG-REVANCED/README.md

 ## Known Problems

-- ReVanced GmsCore Is conflicting With Official Microg Services.
+- ReVanced GmsCore Is conflicting With Official Microg Services(Not Google Play Services).